 Paso Robles AVA, San Luis Obispo County, California

-Fruit driven at release, with a structure that should show best from 2022 to 2027.12 Years
+Fruit driven at release, with a structure that should show best from 2023-202812 Years

 Delicious with grilled rosemary lamb chops, garlic mashed potatoes and roasted beets.

-The inspiration for this blend comes from the Grand Cru wines of the Pauillac district of Bordeaux which are composed primarily from Cabernet Sauvignon and Merlot, with occassional acccents from Cabernet Franc, Malbec and Petit Verdot.
-Winemaking is given the freedom to emulate these great wines without the restrictions of varietal percentages, instead keenly focusing on the texture and complexity of the blend that nature delivers with each vintage.
+The inspiration for this blend comes from the Grand Cru wines of the Pauillac district of Bordeaux which are composed primarily from Cabernet Sauvignon and Merlot, with occasional acccents from Cabernet Franc, Malbec and Petit Verdot.
+Our J. Lohr winemaking team is given the freedom to emulate these great wines without the restrictions of varietal percentages, instead keenly focusing on the texture and complexity of the blend that nature delivers with each vintage.